-I’d been emotionally paralyzed for the four weeks waiting for the appointment, through the days after waiting for the call that could determine the direction my life was headed—or not headed.
+I’d been emotionally paralyzed for the four weeks waiting for the appointment and through the days after, waiting for the call that could determine the direction my life was headed—or not headed.
 (Not to be morbid.)
-I couldn’t talk about it without crying, and I hate crying, so I told only a handful of people I could lean on for support and distractions.
-I also devised a plan of action because a month is a long time to stew.
+I couldn’t talk about it without crying, and I hate crying, so I told only the handful of people I could lean on for support and distractions.
+I also devised a plan of action, because a month is a long time to stew.
 One of our family friends was the head of oncology and agreed to take my case if the results came back positive.

 I was at work when the doctor called, where I excused myself to the stairwell and cried when they told me the results came back negative.
 My entire body exhaled.
 I was safe.
 What I didn’t expect was how I felt afterward.
 I knew the experience had rattled me, but it was as if all of my puzzle pieces wouldn’t go back in the right places.
 Too much time spent in the limbo of “fight or flight” had changed their shape, and I had no idea how to reassemble myself.

 I was overwhelmed, trying to juggle the start of a new high-stress job and sifting through the emotional avalanche occurring behind the scenes.
 Nothing felt right.
 Or perhaps more accurately, nothing felt.
 I’d try to dig my way out only to find the tunnel led to a dead end.
 I was “dark and twisty,” and it wasn’t something well-intentioned homemade brownies were going to fix.